cosin2077/chaty/README.md

 You can use it to deploy your wechat chatGPT bot;
 You can use it to deploy your telegram chatGPT bot;

-You install it with 'npm i -g chaty', and almost everything gets done!
+Install it simply with 'npm i -g chaty', and almost everything gets done!

 Chaty is powered by gpt-3.5-turbo (latest powerful API provided by openAI).

 ## ⚙️Installation

 Chaty is a application based on Node.js, and can be installed with the following command:
+If you have not installed NodeJS, [click here](https://nodejs.org/)
 ```
 npm i -g chaty
 ```